The Artist as Shaman

-This is one clear and very large example of how capitalism has encroached on an area of human life where one could argue, that it shouldn't be in such a controlling position.
+This is one clear and very large example of how capitalism has encroached on an area of human life where one could argue, that it shouldn't be in such an underpinning, controlling position.

 This is also the case with politics, with sport and with art.

 It is a real & necessary question for any artist to ask; How can I earn money from my craft?